Petro Tyschtschenko: Career

 Tyschtschenko first came into contact with Commodore in 1982, when he saw a job advertisement in a newspaper.
 Salomon+Schimmelmann, a German headhunter company, was looking for a new business administrator for Commodore.
 Tyschtschenko immediately signed up for a job interview, but was not hired.
 However, he later received a telephone call from Harald Speyer, the director of Commodore's German market, saying he would want to hire Tyschtschenko as a business administrator and wanted him to start as soon as possible.
 Tyschtschenko immediately resigned from his current job at the company Addressograph-Multigraph and joined Commodore the next day.

-Tyschtschenko later became the director of logistics for the whole European market at Commodore, responsible for the sales and delivery of Commodore VIC-20s and Commodore 64s all over Germany and other European countries.
+Tyschtschenko later became the director of logistics for the whole European market at Commodore, responsible for the sales and delivery of the VIC-20 and Commodore 64 all over Germany and other European countries.
 He then became Commodore's global logistics manager.
 After Commodore bought the new computer start-up company Amiga Corporation, Tyschtschenko's duties expanded to the Amiga line as well.